exasol/elasticsearch-virtual-schema/README.md

 If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].

+Currently we support elasticsearch >= 7.16.1.
+In case you need support for older versions, please open a ticket.

 ## Features

 * Access an ElasticSearch data source in read only mode from an Exasol database, using Virtual Schema.